ondrejchmelar/django-haystack/docs/management_commands.rst

     ``--noinput``:
         If provided, the interactive prompts are skipped and the index is unceremoniously wiped out.
-    ``--remove``:
-        Remove objects from the index that are no longer present in the database.
     ``--verbosity``:
         If provided, dumps out more information about what's being done.